fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 #endrec
 ```

-While logically speaking possible to implement, allowing ``open`` on modules being defined
+There can be use-cases for this, e.g. when the module ``M`` defines optional or private extension members related to ``C``
+which are used in the implementation of ``C``.
+Allowing ``open`` on modules within the scope obviously needs care in the implementation and
-needs care and can result in code that is really
+should be used carefully by the programmer as well: it can clearly result in code that is hard
-non-trivial to understand.
-At the technical level, progressively more contents of a module or namespace
+to understand.
+(At the technical level, care is needed because progressively more contents of a module or namespace
-become available at each stage of realization (prior to this suggestion type realization did not need to
+become available at each stage of type/module realization - prior to this suggestion type realization did not need to
-process ``open`` declarations).
+process ``open`` declarations.)

 The current prototype restricts ``open`` declarations to only be at the top of mutually-referential
-module and namespace declaration groups, and ``open`` declarations may not refer to modules being
+module and namespace declaration groups.
-defined.
-However this will likely be changed to allow references to modules being defined.

 One example where a specific interaction may exist is the way
 that ``open`` makes both F# and C# extension methods available.
-So cases such as
+So cases such as this need careful testing:

 ```fsharp